-If using Epsom salt, the usual dose for constipation is approximately 1 teaspoon of salt to 5 gallons of water.
+If using Epsom salt for betta constipation, the usual dose is approximately 1 teaspoon of salt to 5 gallons of water.
 I would usually take some tank water into a container, add the Epsom salt, stir it well until dissolved, and then add the water to a temporary treatment tank (quarantine tank).
-If you decide to add it to your main tank, that’s fine as it shouldn’t harm any live plants or other tank mates.
+If you decide to add it to your main tank, that’s fine, as it shouldn’t harm any live plants or other tank mates.

 Daphnia For Betta Fish Constipation

+Many people swear by using daphnia for betta fish constipation.
 Daphnia are small freshwater fleas.
 They are highly nutritious and can have a mild laxative effect.
-You can buy them live, although it may be easier to purchase freeze-dried or, even better, frozen daphnia.
+You can buy live daphnia, although it may be easier to purchase freeze-dried or, even better, frozen daphnia.

 Freeze-dried daphnia will need to be soaked in warm water for 5-10 minutes or until it becomes soft and expands fully, as this will stop it from expanding inside your betta’s tummy, causing further blockage.

-Most betta fish enjoy eating daphnia, so it may temporarily alleviate a lack of appetite.
+Most betta fish enjoy eating daphnia, which may temporarily alleviate a lack of appetite.
 Feed you betta as many daphnia as you like until the blockage has passed successfully.

 Mysis shrimp is also a good constipation treatment and an excellent alternative to daphnia, although the laxative effects are not quite as potent.
 They are pretty high in fiber and will have a positive impact on your fish’s constipation.

-You can buy, prepare, and feed Mysis shrimp the same way as I have described above for daphnia.
+You can buy, prepare, and feed Mysis shrimp the same way I described above for daphnia.

 Although betta fish are classed as carnivorous fish, in the wild, they will eat a small amount of plant-based food to support good digestive health.
 A very popular constipation treatment for betta fish is to give them a frozen pea blanched to make it softer.

-There are several ways to feed a pea to your betta which are usually a sure-fire way of removing that bloated belly.
+There are several ways to feed a pea to your betta, usually a surefire way of removing that bloated belly.